Building Materials Market Coverage: A Channel Playbook

 Scheduling AI Agent for Market Coverage

 BeatRoute’s Scheduling AI helps field reps plan their bandwidth to maximize coverage impact.
 It prioritizes visits based on critical business signals.
-This ensures every visit focuses on high-value opportunities and enables reps to efficiently achieve goals across all three channels.
+This ensures every visit focuses on high-value opportunities and enables reps to efficiently achieve goals across all three channel levers.

 Project Lead Capture and Pipeline Management